Bidonesbol/ai-agile-automation/README.md

-# AI-Powered Agile QA Automation Pipeline
+# AI-Powered Agile Story Generator

 A fully automated pipeline that transforms raw Confluence design documentation into structured Jira stories — complete with AI-generated summaries, acceptance criteria, business rules, and direct upload to Jira.
 Matching design images are also attached automatically.